evgenii-shvetsov/racing-game/README.md

 ## Background

 **Crazy Ride** is a 2D game with a top-down view.
 A racer will ride on a street, trying to avoid collisions with randomly appearing crazy drivers.
-The racer move all around the canvas.
+The racer moves all around the canvas.
 There is a "Rage Mode" to remove obstacles from the street.
-There are 3 number of the "rage mode" and an 3 possible collisions.
-A stopwatch starts at the same time a user starts the game.
-A goal is to survive 3 rounds.
+There are three rage modes and three possible collisions.
+A stopwatch starts when a user starts the game.
+A goal is to survive three rounds.

 ## How to Play
 **Control keys:**